The evolutionary advantage of guilt: co-evolution of social and non-social guilt in structured populations

 \subsection{Risk dominance of guilt-prone strategies}

 To start with, we obtain analytical conditions for when guilt-prone strategies can be evolutionarily viable against other strategies.
-For that, we apply the risk-dominance criteria in Equation \ref{eq:riskdom} to the payoff matrix given in Equation \ref{payoff_matrix_6strats}.
+For that, we apply the risk-dominance criteria in \ref{eq:riskdom} to the payoff matrix given in \ref{payoff_matrix_6strats}.

 First, DGCS is risk-dominant against DGDS if

 The condition for DGCS to be risk-dominant against C is the reverse of that of against DGDS above.
 DGCS is risk-dominant against DGDN if

 It can be seen that this condition subsumes the one for risk-dominance against DGDS above.
 Also, for this inequality to hold the necessary condition is $\gamma > c$.